PE and Sport Premium

 - Provide a wide range of sporting opportunities through clubs and extra-curricular opportunities.

 - Use the ‘great outdoors’ to develop all our pupils both physically and mentally, through a breadth of outdoor and adventurous opportunities and challenges.

-- Use the therapeutic benefits of our hydrotherapy pool to support the physical development of our pupils *
+- Use the therapeutic and physical benefits of our hydrotherapy pool to support the physical developments of our pupils. *